AM Technical Profile: WZZA

 This station dates back to an original construction permit issued to Carl and Harold A. Pugh (Tuscumbia Broadcasting System) for a new 500 watt daytime only station on 1410 kHz.
 The original call sign assigned was WCHP, but when the station signed on in 1960 it was WRCK, with studios and transmitter at the same site the station uses today.
 The first transmitter was a Gates BC 500 T. (It's unknown what the format was prior to the 1970's, but with those call letters, was it Rock music?)

 The license was transferred to Ervin Parks, Jr. in 1964; he in turn partnered with Robert Warren Kicker (as Radio Station WRCK) to take ownership in 1965.
-The station spawned an FM companion, WRCK-FM, in 1969.
+The station spawned an FM companion, WRCK-FM, in 1969, which would become today's WBTG-FM.

 By 1970, the Broadcasting Yearbook listed this station as having a Country music format.
 The license was transferred to Wein Broadcasting Corporation in 1973, who flipped it to a black-oriented community format as WZZA.
 The license was transferred to Muscle Shoals Broadcasting, Inc. (Robert and Odessa Bailey) in 1977.
 An early voice in the black community, the "Soul of the Shoals" has been in the Bailey family ever since.